Tom Gosnell: Mayoral campaign

-At 34, Gosnell announced on September 3, 1985 at the London City Press Club that he was running for mayor.
+At 34, Gosnell announced on September 3, 1985, at the London City Press Club that he was running for mayor.
 The odds seemed against him but of the six competing for the mayor's position he had the best chance.
-In private his father was harboring doubts as incumbent mayor Al Gleeson was a formidable foe.
+In private, his father was harbouring doubts as incumbent mayor Al Gleeson was a formidable foe.
 Canada had just gone through a period of high interest rates and high unemployment and there was an appetite for change.
 Gosnell was also as well known as many long-time politicians during the campaign as his father popularized the family name.

 Gleeson had also tried to run for a federal Liberal nomination for London East when people such as Michael Coon, a salesman to Selby Young Printing stated, "We decided that Gleeson had declared his political colours and we hadn't.
 We could go into this (the mayoral race) apolitically."

 Federally, the Progressive Conservative Party of Canada had beat the Liberal Party of Canada under John Turner in the 1984 Canadian federal election assisting any non-Liberal party at the time.

-The "Gosnow" campaign started using "Gos Now!" buttons and the night before the election with Gleeson still favored, hundreds of green lawn signs sprung up in clusters on every major street corner in London.
+The "Gosnow" campaign started using "Gos Now!" buttons and the night before the election with Gleeson still favoured, hundreds of green lawn signs sprung up in clusters on every major street corner in London.
 Some claim it was the decisive turning point in the campaign.
 Gosnell won by 2,847 votes.